Regional tensions drive resurgent conflict in eastern Congo

 We first began working in Congo in 1996, providing emergency assistance and humanitarian aid to those affected by violence and uprooted from their homes.
-We also worked with local communities to help them rebuild and to create education and health care programmes.
+We also worked with local communities to help them rebuild and to create education and health care programs.

 As the country struggles to recover from decades of conflict and widespread disease, the IRC is focusing our efforts in Tanganyika, Kasai Central, and North and South Kivu by:

-- providing emergency health care, shelter, water, sanitation, and emergency supplies to hundreds of thousands of people in eastern and central Congo;
+- providing emergency healthcare, shelter, water, sanitation, and emergency supplies to hundreds of thousands of people in eastern and central Congo;

 - empowering communities to work together on peace-building projects aimed at conflict reduction and economic recovery;